1998931/rating-service/README.md

 # rating-service
-This is the rating service application for hotels
+This is the rating service application for hotels where user can rate the rating to hotel